MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Experiments

 \subsection{Comparison and Analysis}

 Fig.~\ref{qual:main_qual} and Tab.~\ref{tab:main_quan} compare our method with open-source models~\citep{yang2024cogvideox, zheng2024open, kim2025targetawarevideodiffusionmodels}.
-The 2B model~\citep{yang2024cogvideox} rarely completes the instructed action (\emph{e.g., fails to open the door or lift the box}; Fig.~\ref{qual:main_qual}), yielding low KISA, SGI and IF, yet its conservative motion produces clean frames with higher IQ and MS and fewer human anomalies, reflected by higher HA.
-The 5B model~\citep{yang2024cogvideox} attempts actions more frequently and slightly increases interaction scores, but identity drift and contact violations (\emph{e.g., twisted torso, floating box}; Fig.~\ref{qual:main_qual}) reduce KISA, SGI and HA.
-Open-Sora-I2V~\citep{zheng2024open} follows prompt strongly and increases KISA, while unstable grounding and propagation introduces extra or missing instances, lowering SGI and HA and degrading overall quality.
-TaVid~\citep{kim2025targetawarevideodiffusionmodels} benefits from an explicit target cue and improves grounding for one instance, but the lack of propagation supervision limits temporal consistency and HA.
-In contrast, our method applies SGA and SPA, preserving subject-verb-object bindings and tracks, and achieves the strongest interaction fidelity in KISA, SGI and IF, while also attaining the highest HA, MS, and IQ.
+The 2B model~\citep{yang2024cogvideox} rarely completes the action (fails to open the door or lift the box; Fig.~\ref{qual:main_qual}), yielding low KISA, SGI and IF, yet its conservative motion produces clean frames with higher IQ and MS and fewer human anomalies, reflected by higher HA.
+The 5B model~\citep{yang2024cogvideox} attempts actions more often and slightly raises interaction scores, but identity drift and contact violations (twisted torso, floating box; Fig.~\ref{qual:main_qual}) reduce SGI and HA.
+Open-Sora-I2V~\citep{zheng2024open} follows prompt strongly and lifts KISA, while unstable grounding and propagation lower SGI and HA and degrade overall quality via extra or missing instances.
+TaVid~\citep{kim2025targetawarevideodiffusionmodels} benefits from an explicit target cue and improves grounding of one instance, but the lack of propagation signal limits temporal consistency and HA.
+In contrast, our method maintains correct bindings and tracks via SGA and SPA on the interaction-dominant layers, achieving the strongest interaction fidelity in KISA, SGI and IF, highest HA, IQ and MS. Additional qualitative results in various scenarios, including non-contact and non-human scenarios, are provided in Fig.~\ref{supple:h1_scenario_results} of Appendix.